Lectionary Bible Studies and Sermons

 v27.
 As the pure one, Jesus does not need to offer sacrifices for his own sin as did the high priest of old.
 Christ's perfection means he never needs to offer such a sacrifice.
 Jesus has offered only one sacrifice and this for others.
 His offered sacrifice was totally effective, a once and for all sacrifice of himself for the sins of the many.
 It was a sin offering for the people, Isa.53:10; a sin offering of his own life, Mk.10:45, 14:24.

 v28.
 The high priest of old was affected by human frailty, but Christ is untainted by human failing.
-The new perpetual priesthood, after the order of Melchizedek, was established by Divine acclimation, given under oath, and thus, supersedes the imperfect Aaronic model.
+The new perpetual priesthood, after the order of Melchizedek, is established by Divine acclimation, given under oath, and thus, supersedes the imperfect Aaronic model.

 Christ's priestly ministry